avichaynega/Physical_Number_Conversion/README.md

 ## unit.h
-this file has enum class, unit,  which contain all the options for the units of physical number. the constructor of the physical number will use this class, and integer paramer.
+this file has enum class, unit,  which contain all the options for the units of physical number. the constructor of the physical number will use this class, and integer parameter.

 ## physicalnumberTest.cpp

-this file contain tests of physical number  on any method. we used those tests to check edge cases and fix bugs in our methos.
+this file contain tests of physical number  on any method. we used those tests to check edge cases and fix bugs in our methods.